 If the colourant is a pigment then it has a particle size that means if the

 paint collects into these areas it will be very visible to the naked eye.

-Dyes can also be visibly patchy if the wood is very porus.
+Dyes can also be visibly patchy if the wood is very porous.

 To prevent this, primer is a transparent material that flows into the holes instead, and dries to create a smoother surface.
 This surface can then be painted over.
 The primer itself needs to also be able to be stained, or else it will act as a masking fluid - preventing the underlying wood from being coloured.

 Tiny Land primer is perfect for this.
-It will require mixing with water (50/50) to enable it to be thin enough to go into grooves.
 When it dries, the water evaporates, leaving the primer material in grooves.
 To make sure the grooves are filled adequately , 2 coats will be needed.
+To prevet bleeding 4 coats are required.
 Maybe more if you have very porus wood or if it has been attacked by wood boring beetle.

 If you are mixing vibrant wood stains with white pigment paints to make a pastel, then primer will be needed to support the pigments.

 Here I mixed white fauxcrylic with pink wood stain without primer on the wood - see how the white pigments have collected?